ZanzoCam/zanzocam-core/create_image.md

 Instructions found [here](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/158-raspberry-pi-auto-wifi-hotspot-switch-direct-connection)

-- Connect to the RPI with `ssh`
-- Upgrade the system
-    - `sudo apt-get update && sudo apt-get upgrade`
 - Install `hostapd` and `dnsmasq`
-    - `sudo apt-get install hostapd dnsmasq`
+    - `sudo apt install -y hostapd dnsmasq`
-- `hostapd` and `dnsmasq` run when the pi is started, but they should only start if the home router is not found.
+- `hostapd` and `dnsmasq` run when the Raspberry is started, but they should only start if the home router is not found.
 So automatic startup needs to be disabled and `hostapd` needs to be unmasked:
     - `sudo systemctl unmask hostapd`
     - `sudo systemctl disable hostapd`
     - `sudo systemctl disable dnsmasq`
-- Edit `hostapd` configuration file:
+- Edit `hostapd` configuration file to create a network called `zaozocam-setup` and password `webcamdelrifugio`:
     - `sudo nano /etc/hostapd/hostapd.conf`
     - Content:
 ```